Minimally Invasive and Robotic Surgery for Thoracic Cancers

 At City of Hope, the majority of our lung, esophageal and thymoma surgeries are performed robotically.

-For diagnosis and staging, City of Hope also offers endoscopic, less-invasive procedures, including electromagnetic-guided navigational bronchoscopy, endobronchial ultrasound (EBUS), endoscopic ultrasound (EUS), and endoscopic mucosal resection.
+For diagnosis and staging, City of Hope also offers endoscopic, less-invasive procedures, including electromagnetic-guided navigational bronchoscopy, endobronchial ultrasound, endoscopic ultrasound, and endoscopic mucosal resection.